ThanhAnPham/ThanhAnPham.github.io/_teaching/semester-project-teaching.md

 location: "Lausanne, Switzerland"
 ---

-Supervision of Student projects (duration: one semester)
+Supervision of student projects (duration: one semester)

 With Quentin
 ======